ArpanCharola/AlgorithmsWithJava/README.md

-# Dsa-with-Java 📚
+# Algorithms with Java 📚

-Welcome to **Dsa-with-Java**, a repository dedicated to solving Data Structures and Algorithms (DSA) problems using Java.
+Welcome to **Algorithms with Java**, a repository dedicated to solving Data Structures and Algorithms (DSA) problems using Java.
 This repo is aimed at building strong problem-solving skills for coding interviews, competitive programming, and mastering algorithmic patterns.

 ## About